-Sen. Kim Thatcher, R-Keizer, announced during a massive Timber Unity rally at the Capitol Thursday that she was running for secretary of state.
+State Sen. Kim Thatcher (R-Keizer) announced during a massive Timber Unity rally at the capitol on Feb.
+6 that she will mount a run for secretary of state.

 Secretary of State Bev Clarno, the Republican incumbent, isn't running for the office.
 She was appointed by Gov. Kate Brown to replace Dennis Richardson, who died last year.
 Richardson was the first Republican to win a statewide office since 2002.